-The Nevins and Park plat in Wedgwood is five acres of land, one long block from NE 82nd to 85th Streets, 28th to 30th Avenues NE.
+The Nevins & Park plat in Wedgwood is five acres of land, one long block from NE 82nd to 85th Streets, 28th to 30th Avenues NE.
+To file a “plat” means to register the land with King County and give it a name, and have the plat surveyed and marked out with streets and house lots.
 The plat was filed in 1918 by John R. Nevins and Earl G. Park, architects, who built houses on that block for their families.

-In the early 1900s many people bought land in Wedgwood as an investment only, and did not live on-site.
+In the early 1900s many people bought land in the future Wedgwood area as an investment only, and did not live on-site.
 In 1906 a man named Edward C. Fox bought five acres on the ridge along 30th Ave NE, where there was a good view of the valley of what is now 25th Ave NE by the Picardo Farm P-Patch.
-Fox’s land was from NE 82nd to 85th Streets, 28th to 30th Avenues NE and it was called Tract 13 of the Mary J. Chandler’s Addition to Seattle.
+Fox’s land was from NE 82nd to 85th Streets, 28th to 30th Avenues NE and it was called Tract 13 of the Mary J. Chandler’s Addition to Seattle, a previously filed plat.

 The property tax assessment rolls of 1910 listed no houses on Edward Fox’s five acres, which meant that he didn’t live there.
 The Seattle city directory listed a University District address for Edward Fox, and on the census of 1910 Fox’s occupation was listed as “dairyman.”
 It is possible that he had come to Seattle to get in on the business generated by the Alaska-Yukon-Pacific Exhibition of 1909, a world’s fair held on the campus of the University of Washington.
 Fox had previously lived in Colorado and California, and he seemed to live only a few years in each place before moving on.